 “I trust you, Max,” proclaimed Roland.
 “I know how loyal and dedicated you are.
 I’m not mad at Sam, I’m just sorry for him that he failed to notice how amazing and wonderful you are.
 You always stood by him in those two long years, quit your job and went against everyone’s advice to support him when he was fired, and moreover, you couldn’t hear a word against me.
 I’ve seen people backbiting but you took a stand for me.”

 He reminded me that I’m wonderful, which I’d forgotten for a long time.
 He brought a smile to my face and made me feel important and significant.
 I loved the way he appreciated me and I leaned toward him and kissed him.
 Wait, what did I just do?
 Kissed my best friend?
-Are we now friends with benefits?
+Are we now more than friends with benefits but not dating?
 Do friends with benefits relationships work?
 I was unsure.

 I found what I was looking for